 In our society, businesses have tremendous power over how we all live and work.
 That is why they must be included in the conversation regarding racial inequality in our country.
-The recent prospect of an NBA strike over the police shooting of Jacob Blake demonstrated that when big business is involved the world listens.
+The prospect of an NBA strike over the police shooting of Jacob Blake in 2020 demonstrated that when big business is involved, the world listens.
 On the other hand, staying silent is a statement of its own.

 Amid recent protests against police brutality and systemic racism, many other brands have made announcements in solidarity of the Black Lives Matter movement and have called for government action.
 Some CEOs have also committed to increase diversity efforts in their companies and to fund social justice groups.